 There are three different programs for students interested in the MBA.
 We offer a daytime, full-time, cohort MBA program, a professional evening MBA program, and an online MBA.

 Note: The Executive Education area of the School of Management offers four distinctive and separate MBA programs, which retain the same set of MBA core courses but have their own set of specific topical electives.
-These include: the Executive MBA (EMBA), the Global Leadership Executive MBA (GLEMBA), the Executive MBA with project management, emphasis, and the Executive Healthcare MBA.
+These include: the Executive MBA (EMBA), the Global Leadership Executive MBA (GLEMBA), the Executive MBA with an emphasis in project management, product lifecycle and supply chain, or organizational behavior and coaching, and the Executive Healthcare MBA.
 These are described in the Executive Education section of the School of Management chapter.
-All four programs are supported entirely by participant fees and special admissions requirements apply.
+All of these programs are supported entirely by participant fees and special admissions requirements apply.

 Core Courses (29 hours)